Aidunlin/PaddleBattle/README.md

 ## How to play

-Head over to the [releases page](https://github.com/Aidunlin/PaddleBattle/releases) to download and extract the latest source code zip.
-You'll also need a [standard Godot 3.2.3 binary](https://downloads.tuxfamily.org/godotengine/3.2.3/) for your platform to run the game.
-After extracting, place the Godot executable in the same directory as the source code and run it.

 Controls as of 0.5.0:
 * Controller (A to join) - Left stick to move, right stick to rotate, left trigger to dash
 * Keyboard (enter to join) - WASD to move, comma and period to rotate, shift to dash